mattlean/lean-js-app-starter/docs/developing/docker-environments.md

 -   [Running containers: Multi-container applications](https://docs.docker.com/guides/docker-concepts/running-containers/multi-container-applications)
 -   [Language-specific guides: Node.js](https://docs.docker.com/language/nodejs)

+## Hybrid Native/Docker Development Environment

+It is possible to run parts of the project natively and other parts of it with Docker.
+We refer to this as a hybrid dev environment.

+We go over how to setup a hybrid dev environment by setting up a natively running app that connects to a Docker-based database in the ["Connecting a Natively Running App with a Containerized Database" section in the database document.](./databases/README.md#connecting-a-natively-running-app-with-a-containerized-database)

 ## Developing Inside a Container with Visual Studio Code

 VS Code allows you to develop inside of containers, so we have preconfigured the Docker dev environment to work with this feature to make things more convenient for those who prefer this method of development.